stevenalexander/zf2-example-doctrine2/README.md

 Introduction
 ------------
-This is an example Zend Framework 2 application using Doctrine 2 ORM to implement entity versioning.
+This is an example Zend Framework 2 application using Doctrine 2 ORM.
+Most of this is based on [Marco Pivetta Blog](http://marco-pivetta.com/doctrine-orm-zf2-tutorial/) screencast.

 Creation Steps
 --------------